Civil Rights Violations Are Serious Legal Matters

 Beck v.
 Baker et al

-Attorneys Margaret Strickland and Mollie McGraw obtained a seven-figure jury verdict against two Las Cruces Police Department officers for excessive force, battery and unlawful arrest.
-Attorneys Strickland and McGraw represented a married couple in their civil rights case that was tried in U.S. Federal Court in Las Cruces.
+Our attorneys obtained a seven-figure jury verdict against two Las Cruces Police Department officers for excessive force, battery and unlawful arrest.
+We represented a married couple in their civil rights case that was tried in U.S. Federal Court in Las Cruces.
 The federal jury found the defendant officers were liable and awarded $1.6 million.
 Every person in the United States is guaranteed his or her civil rights will not be violated by government, including most importantly law enforcement officials and jails, detention centers and prisons.